Murder of Lesandro Guzman-Feliz: Perpetrators and suspects

 Police alleged Suero to be the ringleader, who ordered the murder of Guzman-Feliz.
 Officers also claimed that Martinez-Estrella delivered the fatal blow to Guzman-Feliz.

 Four of the suspects (Fernandez, Muniz, Rivera, and Hernandez) were incarcerated at Rikers Island and received death threats, even from other members of the Trinitario gang, while awaiting trial.
-As such, they were segregated from other prisoners and received heightened security protection at the jail.
+Jail officials segregated them from other prisoners and they received heightened security protection at the jail.
 In December 2018, while detained at Rikers Island, Rivera received a slash wound on his face from a fellow inmate.
 The suspect was allegedly a rival gang member.
 Michael Sosa Reyes, a former suspect, was a cooperating witness.

+On June 29th, 2025, at approximately 1:15 PM EDT, one of the fourteen suspects, Jonaiki Martinez-Estrella (who did the fatal blow to Guzman-Feliz), died in his cell at Coxsackie Correctional Facility in Upstate New York.
+His cause of death is unknown at this time.

 Trial verdict

 Nearly a full year after Guzman-Feliz was killed outside of the Bronx bodega, five accused suspects were convicted of his murder.
-In a Bronx courtroom on June 14, 2019, a jury convicted Jonaiki Martinez Estrella, Manuel Rivera, Elvin Garcia, Jose Muniz, and Antonio Rodriguez Hernandez of first-degree murder, second-degree murder, gang assault, and conspiracy.
+In a Bronx courtroom on June 14, 2019, a jury convicted Jonaiki Martinez-Estrella, Manuel Rivera, Elvin Garcia, Jose Muniz and Antonio Rodriguez Hernandez of first-degree murder, second-degree murder, gang assault, and conspiracy.
 By also convicting the defendants of first-degree murder, the jury acknowledged that Guzman-Feliz was tortured before his death.

+Jonaiki Martinez-Estrella was sentenced to life in prison for first-degree murder, 25 years to life for second-degree murder, and up to 25 and up to 15 years for conspiracy and gang assault respectively, all to run concurrently.
+The first-degree murder conviction was later vacated for lack of evidence.
+Manuel Rivera was sentenced to 23 years to life for first and second-degree murder, and up to 15 years for conspiracy and 15 years for gang assault.
+The three other defendants were sentenced to 25 years to life for first and second-degree murder, up to 25 years for conspiracy, and 15 years for gang assault.

+Subsequent events

+In June 2025, Jonaiki Martinez-Estrella was found dead in his cell.
+The cause of death has yet to be determined.